GCP Reference Architecture

 GCP allocates resources using a hierarchy that centers around projects.
 To create a VPC, architects define a host project that allocates network resources for the VPC, such as address space and firewall rules.
 Then they can define one or more service projects to run within the VPC, which share the network resources allocated by the host project and include their own non-network resources, such as VMs and storage buckets.

-To install Pivotal Platform in a shared VPC on GCP, you create a host project for the VPC and a service project dedicated to running Pivotal Platform.
+To install Ops Manager, Pivotal Application Service (PAS), and services in a shared VPC on GCP, you create a host project for the VPC and a service project dedicated to running Ops Manager, PAS, and services.

-The host project centrally manages these shared VPC network resources for Pivotal Platform:
+The host project centrally manages these shared VPC network resources for Ops Manager:

-- Infra subnet (Pivotal Operations Manager and BOSH Director)
+- Infra subnet (Ops Manager and BOSH Director)

 - Pivotal Application Service (PAS) subnet